 Students who can make a schedule and stick with it often decide not to take a class.
 While most of these resources are quite costly, the most expensive option is to enroll in one of the many DAT prep classes.
 Therefore, the less expensive option would be making a study schedule and buying a few study materials.
 That being said, many students want the accountability of paying and going to a class every day, making it worth their while to pay the high cost.
 Kaplan and iPrep Dental are two of the most popular online classes that students use.
 Most college campuses have a Kaplan center or another test prep center where students can take a class in person.
 This is a very personal decision and must be made off of personal study habits and available finances.

 What about the Canadian DAT?

 The most popular cDAT prep course for Canadian predental students is DATCrusher.
 They offer over 4000 cDAT questions, 600 videos, and unlimited printable PAT questions.
 Students give this course high reviews.

 What score should I aim for when I’m studying?

 Do not aim for a certain score while studying.
 Aim to do your best!
-Going into studying with the goal of giving it your all will always end in the best result.
-One final thing to look out for while studying is not to become discouraged by low scores you may get on your practice tests.
-Most practice tests score lower than the real test, so do not feel pressured to push your test date back if you are not getting an ideal score on.
+Going into studying to give it your all will always end in the best result.
+One final thing to look out for is not to become discouraged by low scores you may get on your practice tests.
+Most practice tests score lower than the real test, so do not feel pressured to push your test date back if you do not get an ideal score.
 Set a date, make a schedule, and go for it!

 Download SDN’s free dental school admissions guide for more info on how to build a strong dental school application!